Nems1/huddle/README.md

 $$ Courtesy

-This project possible with the help @thezuriteam and @ingressive4good who provided the resources and assets.
+This project was possible with the help of @thezuriteam and @ingressive4good who provided the resources and assets.